 SQL

-SQL is probably the most classic and widely used transactional programming interface, as it is the de facto standard for interacting with most classic relational database systems.
-Running a simple interactive style transaction in SQL might look like the following:
+SQL is probably the most traditional and widely used transactional programming interface, as it is the de facto standard for interacting with most relational database systems.
+Running a simple interactive style transaction in SQL might look like the following, where standard SQL queries and updates can be wrapped inside a transactional block:

 BEGIN TRANSACTION;